 Your visitors can suffer consequences from a malware attack on your site, and your business reputation may also suffer.
 But you can take some simple steps right now to protect your website, your visitors and your company.

-If you discover that you already have Admin as a username, here are the steps you can take to change it: How to change an Admin User and Why It’s Important!.
+- If you discover that you already have Admin as a username, here are the steps you can take to change it: 2 Simple Ways to Change WordPress Usernames.

 Ready to change your password?

 - Since you’ve already logged into your WordPress Dashboard, you can click on the “Users” link.
 (Then click on your username, scroll down the page, and enter a new password.)
 It will take you less than a minute.

 - Try using a combination of lowercase and uppercase letters along with numbers and symbols.

 While you’re in your Dashboard, you should probably take a look at your Plugins.
 (Look for the Plugins link… near the Users link.)

 Do you have any security Plugins installed in your site?
 No. Then that is your third task.

 3) Add a Security Plugin to your WordPress site.

 Your security plugin will monitor your website for you and notify you if your website is the target of a Brute Force Attack.

 Try Securi , All In One WordPress Security Plugin, or Wordfence.
 Plugins such as these will help protect your WordPress site from viruses, malware and hacking attempts.
 They also have login security options available such as locking users out due to numerous failed logins.